-OLTL ensures that the individual was eligible for Medicaid waiver payment on the date of service, the service was included in the participant's approved service plan, and the services were provided through the use of the following strategies and tools.
+OLTL ensures that the individual was eligible for Medicaid waiver payment on the date of service, the service was included in the participant's approved service plan, and the services were provided through the use of the following strategies and tools:

 Billing validation is done first through PROMISe.
-PROMISe verifies participant information in the Client Information System (CIS), such as the participant's Master Client Index (MCI) number, name, the participant's eligibility status and effective eligibility dates.
-PROMISe also verifies that the provider(s) and service(s) on the claim are enrolled providers of the services and the services are in the Aging Waiver.
+PROMISe verifies participant information in the Client Information System (CIS), such as the participants Master Client Index (MCI) number, name, the participants eligibility status and effective eligibility dates.
+PROMISe also verifies that the provider(s) and service(s) on the claim are enrolled providers of the services and the services are in the Independence Waiver.

-After validation of the above listed items occurs, the claim information is sent to the Home and Community Services Information System (HCSIS) to be verified against the participant's ISP which is managed in the SAMS System.
-SAMS data is transferred to HCSIS (Home and Community Services Information System) on a daily basis through a nightly upload.
+After validation of the above listed items occurs, the claim information is sent to the Home and Community Services Information System (HCSIS) to be verified against the participants ISP.
 If any of the information on the PROMISe claim is in conflict with the ISP, HCSIS sends an error code to PROMISe.
 PROMISe then suspends or rejects the claim.
 This fiscal accountability of services rendered provides an upfront monitoring of eligibility status and authorized services as per the approved ISP.
 Resolutions of denied or suspended claims occur through error code notification.

 In addition to the above electronic process, fiscal accountability is also achieved through provider agreements with qualified providers/agencies, through the maintenance of appropriate evaluations and reevaluations, and financial records documenting the need for and the cost of services provided under the waiver.
 OLTL staff also conducts ongoing monitoring of financial records that document the need for and the cost of services provided under the waiver.
 OLTL reviews HCSIS reports and conducts onsite reviews of services rendered through review of time sheets where applicable, services rendered reports and participant interviews.
-Finally, Service Coordinators are responsible for ensuring the proper information is entered into SAMS correctly so providers can bill timely and accurately.
+Finally, Service Coordinators are responsible for ensuring the proper information is entered into HCSIS correctly so providers can bill timely and accurately.
 Service Coordinators are responsible for monitoring the participant's ISP to ensure the participant is receiving the services as authorized in the ISP.